How to Backup Data or Files on Windows 10 (5 Ways)

 Method 2: Enable system restore point in Windows 10

-You can right click on This PC and select Properties and then select System Protection.
-From there, click Configure to turn on system protection and then select which of the drives that you want to protect.
-It is recommended to turn on system protection on system drive.
+You can right-click on This PC select Properties and then select System Protection.
+From there, click Configure to turn on system protection and then select which of the drives you want to protect.
+It is recommended to turn on system protection on the system drive.

 Configure System Restore

-When you enable system restore in Windows 10, it will automatically create system restore points when it detects some changes has been made to system or in 7 days.
+When you enable system restore in Windows 10, it will automatically create system restore points when it detects some changes have been made to the system or in 7 days.

-Method 3: Backup data with Backup and Restore (Windows 7)
+Method 3: Backup data and files with Backup and Restore (Windows 7)

 In Settings -> Update & Security -> Backup, you can find the backup tool under File History, and click Go to Backup and Restore (Windows 7).